 The heavy amount of heterochromatin really indicates

-that these cells are doing their job when
+that these cells are not doing their job when

 you see them in blood.
 It is not until they

 move into the connective tissue as I have

 mentioned before that they actually do their